Eko-Refugium/DNAbyte/docs/pipeline-architecture.md

 Each step can be tested independently and Swapped with alternative implementations to try different encoding schemes or error models by changing plugin files

 The pipeline now needs to be configured.
 This can be done through the `Params` object. this gives a dictionary of all the parameters needed for the modules.
-For this reason every modle needs a function called `atributes()` this takes the Params object and test if all neecisary parameters are given for all modules that is loded in.
-If not they can add defoult values this function in up to the user.
+For this reason every module needs a function called `attributes()` this takes the Params object and test if all necessary parameters are given for all modules that is loaded in.
+If not they can add default values this function in up to the user.

 Examples of what the `Params` object can configure:
 - **File inputs**: Specify which files to store, supporting single or multiple file scenarios